 - Ease of use

 Building an application the conventional way is not cost-effective.
 Once requirements are passed on to the IT teams, they are often tasked with building, testing, and debugging applications.
 And this can come at a huge cost.
-Since custom app development requires a lesser deal of resources, it can eliminate the need to have dedicated resources and simplify the app development costs related to development by a great deal.
+Since custom app development requires a lesser deal of resources, it can eliminate the need to have dedicated resources and simplify the development cost of applications.

 One major selling point of custom applications is the fact that they’re created with the purpose of optimizing specific workflows and supporting processes within an organization.
 They’re typically built with the users in mind or by the users themselves, which makes them better designed to solve business problems in an efficient manner.